codeclou/customfield-editor-for-jira/README.md

 $> python setup.py install
 ```

-Now you can run the client with:
+Now you can run the client and display usage

 ```
-$> cep-client -h
+$> cep-client
 ```

 Example: List fields as admin user